SSpeights/PowerShellGuide/11-psfunctions.md

 ## PowerShell Profile

 PowerShell Profile is a script that allows you to configure your Powershell environments with custom configurations that persist for every PowerShell session.
 The Profile script runs at session-start and you can configure commands, aliases, variables, modules and, yes, functions in this file that you want to be able to access from PowerShell.
 For an in-depth look at PowerShell Profiles, [take a look at the Microsoft reference documentation](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_profiles?view=powershell-6).
-Pay special attention the different profiel scopes.
+Pay special attention the different profile scopes.
 The different scopes are:

 | Description | Reference | Path |
 | :--- | :--- | :--- |